-Operator: previously Europa Oil and Gas, now UKOG
+Operator: previously Europa Oil and Gas, then UKOG

 The application to drill for oil at Bury Hill Wood, on Leith Hill, a short distance from Coldharbour village, was the subject of a long legal battle.
 The site is inside the Surrey Hills Area of Outstanding Natural Beauty.
 Local residents had been fighting the plans since 2008, through many twists and turns, including two Public Inquiries, a High Court Appeal and a Court of Appeal Hearing.